Teradata/stacki-wiki/Home.md

 What it does is simple:

 1. Configure RAID controllers and partitioning (both customizable).

+(This means you never have to touch a monitoring and keyboard to customize the RAID configuration on machines, not even once.
+Set-up the RAID controller configuration via spreadsheet, ingest it, and install.
+The RAID will be configured on first installation.)

 2. Install OS.